ibm-cloud-docs/sap/sap-monitoring-checking-and-preparing-sap-system.md

 ## Next steps
 {: mon-preparing-system-next-steps}

-After checking and preparing SAP system you can proceed to the next step [Creating of monitoring instance in {{site.data.keyword.cloud}}](/docs/sap?topic=sap-mon-create-instance).
+After checking and preparing the SAP system, you can proceed to the next step [Creating of monitoring instance in {{site.data.keyword.cloud}}](/docs/sap?topic=sap-mon-create-instance).